hothanhtuan1209/python-training/django/manager_employees/README.md

 8. In web browser, access
 > localhost:8000/authentication/login/
-use superuser account to login.
+use superuser:
+    username: Admin
+    password: 12345678

 ## Contribute
  - If you want to contribute to this project, please create a pull request and clearly describe the changes you propose